-- Protects assets that are personal to you or should benefit your family or children
+- Protects assets that are personal to you (including pets), or should benefit your family or children

-Australian Family Lawyers are Your Family Law Experts
+Australian Family Lawyers are your expert prenuptial lawyers

-As family law experts we can sensitively help you through the process of creating a beneficial prenuptial agreement.
-We operate through a cost-effective process that means we give exceptional service with excellent value.
+As family law experts, our team of prenuptial lawyers can sensitively help you through the process of creating a beneficial prenuptial agreement.
+We operate through a cost-effective process which means we give exceptional service with excellent value.

 Value for Money